Common Stoma Problems

 You may notice slight bleeding from the surface of your stoma.
 This is normal and can be caused by cleaning the stoma too harshly.
 It is also normal for some stomas to bleed when you change your pouch.

 Take care when changing your pouch and cleaning the area.
 However, if the bleeding persists or you have any other concerns then you should contact your stoma care nurse for advice.

 Bleeding can also be caused by friction from an ill-fitting appliance.
-To prevent this from occurring, regularly check the site of the hole on the base plate or flange is correct.
+To prevent this from occurring, regularly check that the site of the hole on the base plate or flange is correct.
 Your stoma nurse can assist with this.
 If there is blood in the contents of the pouch, seek medical advice.